 - Hormonal changes in women

 - Dry mouth (sometimes caused by prescription medication)

 - Being a male over 30 years old

 As always, brushing your teeth for two minutes twice a day is the best way to care for your teeth and gums.
 Flossing or cleaning between your teeth once a day is also very important.
 Make sure you curve the floss in a C-shape, around the tooth, and under the gumline.

 Next, be sure to get regular dental care from our team at Soundview Family Dental – about two visits per year is considered typical.
-If you have gingivitis or gum disease, Dr. Kitts and Dr. Hewett will help remove tartar, control the infection, and might advise you to change some personal hygiene habits.
-More advanced cases of gum disease may require more extensive treatment methods.
+If you have gingivitis or gum disease, Dr. Kitts will help remove tartar, control the infection, and might advise you to change some personal hygiene habits.
+More advanced cases of gum disease may require more extensive periodontal treatment methods.

-If you’re looking for an Edmonds dentist to help you feel your best, Dr. Kitts and Dr. Hewett are taking new patients.
+If you’re looking for an Edmonds dentist to help you feel your best, we are taking new patients.
 Contact us to make an appointment at Soundview Family Dental today!